felixhageloh/uebersicht/README.md

 ```

 This will set the height of .bar every time this widget refreshes.
 As you can see, jQuery is available.

+## Hosted Functionality

+A global object called `uebersicht` exists which exposes extra functionality that is typically not available in a browser.
+At the moment it is very limited:

+### uebersicht.makeBgSlice(canvas)

+Can be called with a canvas element to render a slice of the desktop wallpaper.
+This can be used to create filter effects, like blur, with the background.
+The dimensions of the slice are determined by the size and position of the canvas element.
+They are chosen so that they match exactly what would be directly underneath the canvas element.
+This means, it is important that the canvas element is correctly positioned before this method is called.
+Calling `makeBgSlice` is like registering an event handler.
+The background slice will get re-rendered every time the wallpaper changes, so there is no need to call this method repeatedly.
+In fact, just like an event handler, you should not call this method repeatedly on the same DOM element.
+For this reason `afterReander` is usually the best place to call this method from.

 ## Building Übersicht